AysenurKH/pythongame/README.md

 ### Make

+I added `.PHONE = doc` to avoid a conflict with the "doc" folder in my project.

 You can install make on Windows with `winget install ezwinports.make` or by other means, but you still cannot run the other UNIX comands like `rm -rf`.
 For this reason, I recommend using a WSL terminal on Windows.